A-Rahaman/A-Rahaman.github.io/_news/announcement_3.md

 related_posts: false
 ---

-My paper has been accepted in the 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society, to be held in Orlando, Florida, USA, July 15-19, 2024.
+My paper has been accepted at the 46th Annual International Conference of the IEEE Engineering in Medicine and Biology Society.